Usman1021/CS-E4875-course/README.md

 # CS-E4875-course
 Programming exercises for the CS-E4875 Research Project in Machine Learning, Data Science, and Artificial Intelligence.
-This repository contains Jupyter notebooks and related files for the CS-E4875 project in the Department of Computer Science at Aalto University.
+This repository contains Jupyter notebooks and related files for the CS-E4875 project.
 It includes:

 1. Data preprocessing
 2. The PyTorch-based framework